 Throughout the 1990s, Smith acted in a diverse range of projects, from the 1993 comedy Sister Act 2: Back in the Habit with Whoopi Goldberg, to the 1997 literary adaptation Washington Square and the 1999 ensemble drama Tea with Mussolini.
 Her appearance as a snobbish aristocrat in Robert Altman’s Gosford Park (2001) received especially positive notice.

 Smith captured the attention of a new generation when she played the strict witchcraft teacher Minerva McGonagall in Harry Potter and the Sorcerer’s Stone (2001).
-She continued to appear as Professor McGonagall in the following Harry Potter films, even during her fight against breast cancer in 2008.
+The movie was a huge hit, and Smith reprised the role for six of the seven Harry Potter sequels.